 This is where you let out your inner DJ!
 We wish it was as simple as setting one temperature and just letting it ride, but that isn’t the deal here.
 You will need to continually adjust your temperature as you are waxing away in order to keep that consistency right where you need it.

-As you move along and use more wax, your pot will slowly empty out and that heat won't be distributing the same way it was when the pot was full.
-Like we have said before, wax temperature and consistency is a science but these five steps are your formula for success!
+As you move along and use more wax, your pot will slowly empty out and that heat won't be distributed the same way it was when the pot was full.
+Like we have said before, wax temperature and consistency is a science but experimentation is key!